evrowe/er-3/entries/anatomy-of-an-entry.md

 ## Context

 > Some text is here and isn't that fun, yay!
+Also if i keep typing long enough it might even go all the way to two lines or maybe more than that and I just don't know if I can handle that ok thank you goodnight.

 When I finally sat down to start remaking my site in earnest, a task I've been putting off for about five years now, I knew I needed to do things "the right way."
 This means a a lot of things to a lot of different people, but for me it ultimately meant that whatever I created had to meet the following criteria:
 - It must be built on a framework of technologies that I actively work with